Augusta, Waterville area bridge, cribbage results

 Augusta Bridge Club

-AUGUSTA — Augusta duplicate bridge club winners on Wednesday for north/south were Paul Sherman and Paul Mitnik, Sharron Hinckley and Fred Letourneau, and Patricia Damon and Diane Bishop; and for east/west were George Dumas and Vern Arey, David Offer and Jan Arey, and Nancy Lindgren and Nancy Lenfest.
+AUGUSTA — Augusta duplicate bridge club winners for Wednesday were Patricia Damon and Diane Bishop, Fred Letourneau and Ron Cote placed second, Janet Arey and George Dumas placed third, and Nancy Lindgren and Nancy Lenfest placed fourth.

-Winners on Thursday were Dennis Purington and Vern Arey, Fred and Lorry Letourneau, and Paul Sherman and Paul Mitnik.
+Winners on Thursday were Jerry Perkins and Janet Arey, Nancy Lenfest and Tony Frates placed second, and Fred Letourneau and Paul Mitnik placed third.

 The club meets at 1 p.m.
 Wednesdays at Granite Hill Estates, 60 Balsam Drive, Hallowell, and 6:30 p.m.
 Thursdays at Kennebec Plaza, 20 Willow St., Augusta.
 All are welcome; a partner is guaranteed.
 For more information, call 485-2530.